 José Carlos Cortizo is CMO of BrainSINS, presenter at En.Digital (a marketing & gamification podcast) and co-founder of Gamification World Congress.
 He has launched several projects & is also the author of more than 50 articles in industry magazines, blogs, and digital media.
 Connect with him on LinkedIn or Twitter.

 The Pink Nation app

-“There are a lot of awesome examples of Gamification in Marketing, but one of my favourites is the Pink Nation app by Victoria’s Secret.
+“There are a lot of awesome examples of Gamification in Marketing, but one of my favorites is the Pink Nation app by Victoria’s Secret.

 “Each week, the app aimed their users to look for a specific letter (P, I, N, K…) of their name in their online store and in their retail store locations.
-When the users found that letter, they should make a photograph of that letter.
-Once they found every letter (during several weeks) they were able to obtain a discount or a prize.
+When the users find that letter, they should take a photograph of that letter.
+Once they found every letter (for several weeks), they were able to obtain a discount or a prize.

 This mechanic is fantastic as it helped the brand to drive « free traffic » to their online store and their retail store locations while creating a fun experience for their users.”

 11. Martin Smith

 Trained in “big brand” marketing by P&G and M&M/Mars Martin left corporate America to create one of the first B2B and B2C websites in 1999.
 (FoundObjects.com) After helping another e-commerce startup earn over $30M online, he helped fund Curagami an e-commerce software and gamification consulting group.
 Connect with him on LinkedIn.